 Whoever speaks of tone keys in today’s Western pop music usually refers to »major« and »minor«.
 That this came about was a development over centuries.
 Major and minor are actually only two of seven church keys in which classical works were composed, especially in Europe.
 The tonal character results primarily from the fact that – to put it simply – of the 12 available tones, only seven are used at intervals defined by the key.

 The minor key, which is so common and widely known today, is, in addition to this temporal component, only a perspective from our geographical and cultural point of view.
 This so-called »natural minor« is called so because it has arisen directly from this systematics of the old church keys.
 If a single tone of this ladder is shifted, we get the »harmonic minor«, which is and was common especially in Eastern European and Arabic regions.

 However, the tonal differences of music are not only based on which seven tones are used, but also on how they relate to each other.
 For example, if the harmonic minor scale is not played from the first note, but from the fifth, this results in a completely different key: Phrygian dominant, or in Yiddish: Freygish.

 This key is primarily used in klezmer, the music of Eastern European Jewry.
 Here again, if a single note is shifted, you get the minor of the Sinti and Roma.
-This similarity is probably due to the fact that klezmorim (i.e. klezmer musicians) have often traveled together with Sinti and Roma and have made music along the way.
+This similarity is probably due to the fact that klezmorim (klezmer musicians) have often travelled together with Sinti and Roma and have made music along the way.

-In my project I would like to make harmony and dissonance of the different scales audible – whereby dissonance of music cannot be equated with negative or unattractive.
-Rather, it is often precisely the friction of tones that makes a piece diverse and worth listening to.
+In my project I would like to make the harmony and dissonance of the different scales audible – whereby dissonance of music cannot be equated with something negative or unattractive.
+Quite the opposite, it is often precisely the friction of tones that makes a piece diverse and worth listening to.

-The realization takes place in the form of a live performance, which is based on singing and expanded by instruments and dance.
-The listeners are invited to enter into the music – either by feeling and imagining or by actively participating.
+The final realization of this project takes place in the form of a live performance, which is based on singing and expanded by instruments.
+The listeners are invited to enter into the music – by feeling and imagining.